adamhindTESP/Inertia-Rebellion/Docs/Hardware.md

 The AIRM Spinner consists of a **slowly rotating torsion pendulum** instrumented with:

 - A stepper-driven rotation stage
-- An optical lever angular readout
+- An optical-lever angular readout
 - A magnetic calibration torque actuator
 - Continuous digital data logging

-The entire system is controlled by a single microcontroller and is intended to operate for **hours to days** without intervention.
+The entire system is controlled by a single microcontroller and is intended to operate continuously for **hours to days**.

-High-level architecture:
+### High-Level Architecture

 Arduino MCU
 ├── Stepper motor driver → Rotation stage